noahvarghese/OWD/content/blog/2020-08-22-does-humidity-affect-windows.md

 ---
-title: DOES HUMIDITY AFFECT WINDOWS?
+title: Does Humidity Affect Windows?
 date: 2019-12-02T14:49:34.687Z
 description: Humidity is excess moisture circulating in your home.
 If your home has too much humidity, the first place that you             will notice this